Dave Reese Award

 “There are certain people that we meet over the course of the years that stand out from the background of life.
 Whether this is from their larger-than-life personality, or their clearly over-the-top level of intelligence, or other reasons.
 These people impact us as well as others around us in ways that become clear and important over time,” said Ron Hutchins, Vice Provost for Academic Technologies at University of Virginia.
 “Marla Meehl is one of these people … her impact on this community is one that will be felt for many years.”

-In order to nominate someone for this award, please submit a letter of recommendation illustrating the nominee’s contributions to the goals of The Quilt to Jen Leasure at jen at thequilt dot net.
+In order to nominate someone, please submit letters of recommendation illustrating the nominee’s contributions to the goals of The Quilt to Jen Leasure at firstname.lastname@example.org no later than Jan.
+20, 2023.
+We encourage a broad representation of supporting letters (up to five per candidate) from peers and colleagues.

-- How has this person demonstrated a commitment to collectively advancing research and education through The Quilt?
-Provide examples.
+How has this person demonstrated a commitment to collectively advancing regional research and education networking and related initiatives through The Quilt?

-- Is this person recognized for leadership qualities and active sharing and learning across The Quilt community?
-Provide examples.
+Is this person recognized for leadership qualities and active sharing and learning across The Quilt community?
+Please provide several examples.

 Award Review Committee